World Oceans Day History

 In 1992, the Government of Canada proposed World Oceans Day at the Earth Summit in Rio de Janeiro.
 By 2002, the Ocean Project, a non-profit organization dedicated to conservation of the planet's oceans, began to promote and coordinate the event on a global scale.
 Finally, in December of 2008, the United Nations General Assembly officially proclaimed June 8th as World Oceans Day.

-In the News and Trending for World Oceans DayUpdated Statement by the Prime Minister on World Oceans Day
+In the News and Trending for World Oceans DayUpdated The stunning winning images in the UN World Oceans Day 2021 photo contest revealed

 World Oceans Day Facts & Quotes